krusha17/Jammin-Eats/README.md

 - Tutorial state is automatically determined when the game starts

 ---

+## Diagnostics & Validation

+- Run `python debug_main.py` to launch the game in debug/diagnostic mode.
+- Check logs for asset loading errors, missing sprites, or state transition issues.
+- Use the checklist in `CORE_SYSTEM_VALIDATION_CHECKLIST.md` to validate each system before moving to the next milestone.

 A Neon-Retro, Reggae-Cyberpunk Food Delivery Adventure!
 Welcome to Jammin' Eats, a vibrant and exciting 2D top-down game set in a neon-lit futuristic beach city where reggae rhythms blend harmoniously with cyberpunk aesthetics.
 Inspired by classic arcade games like Paperboy, Jammin' Eats offers immersive gameplay, dynamic animation, and an infectious tropical vibe!